The Bible’s Satanic Verses: Hell, Predestination, Torture, Slavery, Sex Slavery, Infanticide,

 hand over her mouth, or a knife to her throat, or that she was simply too terrified to scream.
 But even if the girl had deliberately chosen

-not to scream, why should she be murdered or forced to become a sex slave for having
+not to scream, why should she be murdered or forced to become a sex slave?
+Even

 You can read the passages above and form your own conclusions, but they seem

-incredibly barbaric to me.
+incredibly barbaric, cruel and unjust to me.
 And these passages are only the tip of the

 iceberg, as the Bible contains many other grotesque commandments